kuanhuayu/requireclass/README.md

 # requireclass
-Automatically load an object named '.Class.js'
+Automatically load an object named '.Class.js' and determine whether to use remote when processing objects in electron

 # Install
 npm install requireclass.